 Paul wrote, “I commend to you Phoebe, our sister, being a deacon of the church in Cenchreae, that you might receive her in the Lord in a manner worthy of the saints, and that you might put yourselves at her disposal in any task in which she might have need, for she also has been a patron of many and also to me” (Rom 16:1–2).

-The word translated as “deacon” (diakonon) occurs in masculine form in the text.
+The word translated as “deacon” (diakonon) occurs in identical masculine and feminine forms (accusative singular) in the text.
 Paul used the same term to describe himself and his coworkers in 2 Cor 6:4 and in his charge to church leaders in 1 Tim 3:8–13.

 Note that the first word in 1 Tim 3:11 can be translated as “Women” or “Wives” (gynē), with most scholars holding to the first option.
 Due to the form of the noun and the lack of a possessive pronoun in the Greek text, “Their wives” requires grammatical gymnastics.